Centennial Park Reservoir: Busby's Bore

 The Lachlan Water Tunnel, better known as Busby's Bore, was Sydney's first piped water supply.
 The "Bore" or tunnel was, on average between 5.5 ft high by 4.5 ft wide and carried water from the Lachlan Swamps to Hyde Park.
 The whole length of the Tunnel was 12000 ft and capable of holding 1500000 impgal gallons and 15 days' supply of water.

 Sydney Council took control of the Water Supply in 1842 and was responsible for the whole of the Lachlan Water Reserve.
 In 1861, it was decided that the whole of the Sydney Common did in fact belong to the people of Sydney.
 Common land was given to the authority of the Municipal Council.
 Moore Park was then laid out.

 To meet increasing demands for water, portions of the Swamp were dammed in 1872, resulting in an embankment just below what is now known as Kensington ponds, and a series of seven dams throughout the swamp.

-The first major development encroaching onto the Sydney Common was the siting of Victoria Barracks on the Old South Head Road (now Oxford Street) on the north east of the common.
+The first major development encroaching onto the Sydney Common was the siting of Victoria Barracks on Oxford Street on the north east of the common.
 Designed in 1838 and completed ten years later, the Barracks was strategically sited between Port Jackson and Botany Bay to prevent an enemy invasion.
 The soldiers soon established the Military Garden, and by 1852 they had added the Garrison Cricket ground and a rifle range on land to the south of the barracks.
 In 1866 the Sydney Common was given to the Municipal Council of Sydney for development under the Sydney Common Improvement Bill of 1866.